Official websites use .gov

 Development of contraceptive methods for men

-1) Nestorone®/Testosterone (Nes/T) Gel is a highly promising product for male contraception.
-Dr. Blithe and CDP colleagues, in collaboration with the Population Council, conducted studies with the CCTN team to determine the most effective dose of Nestorone® (a potent progestin) that caused gonadotropin suppression, inhibiting endogenous testicular T production needed to support sperm production.
-The team combined Nestorone® (Nes) with T in a single gel formulation delivered in a metered pump.
-The combined Nes/T Gel was evaluated to demonstrate that daily application inhibited testicular T synthesis, stopping sperm production while maintaining normal serum T levels to support sexual function.
-The novel Nes/T Gel was evaluated in couples who wish to use a novel male contraceptive product to prevent pregnancy.
-When couples complete a one-year efficacy period, the male partner stops using the product and enters a recovery phase to demonstrate return to normal fertility levels of sperm production.
-This Phase IIb trial was completed in 2024.
-Data analysis is under way to assess pregnancy prevention as well as safety, reversibility, and acceptability of the method.
-Clinical sites included nine CCTN sites in the USA, two sites in the UK, two sites in Chile, and one site in each of Sweden, Italy, Kenya, and Zimbabwe.
+1) Nestorone®/Testosterone (NES/T) Gel is a highly promising product for male contraception.
+In collaboration with the Population Council, we conducted studies with the CCTN team to determine the most effective dose of Nestorone® (a potent progestin) that causes gonadotropin suppression, inhibiting endogenous testicular T production needed to support sperm production.
+The team combined Nestorone® (NES) with T in a single gel formulation and delivered in a metered pump.
+The combined NES/T Gel was evaluated to demonstrate that daily application inhibited testicular T synthesis, stopping sperm production while maintaining normal serum T levels to support sexual function.
+The novel NES/T Gel was evaluated in couples who wish to use a novel male contraceptive product to prevent pregnancy.
+When couples completed a one-year efficacy period, the male partner stopped using the product and entered a recovery phase to demonstrate return to normal fertility levels of sperm production.
+This Phase IIb trial was completed and data analysis is under way to assess pregnancy prevention as well as safety, reversibility, and acceptability of the method.
+Clinical sites included nine CCTN sites in the USA, two sites in the UK, two sites in Chile, and one site in Sweden, Italy, Kenya, and Zimbabwe.

 Additional Funding